 Most modern aircon have timers built-in.
 They allow you to set the run time of an Aircon, thus saving energy.
 A particularly useful case can be during your sleep, where you can set the timer for a few hours, and when you are deep asleep, the Aircon will automatically turn off.

-Some timers work based upon the 24-hour clock, where you can set the time an Aircon has to be on or off.
+Some timers work based on the 24-hour clock, where you can set the time an Aircon has to be on or off.
 Others allow you to set a specific number of hours for which the Aircon will be operational.

 Who doesn’t want clean air?
 The ionizer function is not really ubiquitous in Aircon remote controls, but still a fairly useful one.
-When activated, a high voltage electronic mesh is activated within the indoor unit, which serves to ionize the air with negative ions.
+When activated, a high-voltage electronic mesh is activated within the indoor unit, which serves to ionize the air with negative ions.
 Particles of dust and other contaminants are attracted to these ions, and this ensures their removal from the air.

 You can control the position of the swing louver with this mode.
 There are various edges to browse to change the blow of air in the specific bearing that you like.